Tilings and traces: Solenoids and the Denjoy-Koksma inequality

 A function $f:X\rightarrow \mathbb{R}$ on a Cantor set $X$ has \textbf{bounded variation} if $\mathrm{Var}(f)<\infty$.
 Note that if $f$ is a locally constant function on a Cantor set, then $\mathrm{Var}\, (f)=0$, so it is of bounded variation. \begin{definition} Let $\Omega$ be a the tiling space of an aperiodic, repetitive tiling of finite local complexity.
 A continuous function $f:\Omega\rightarrow \mathbb{R}$ has \textbf{bounded variation} if there is a $V_f< \infty$ such that $ \mathrm{Var}(f|_{\mho})\leq V_f$ for all transversals $\mho\subset \Omega$ which are Cantor sets. \end{definition} The set of continuous functions on $\Omega$ with bounded variation is denoted by $\mathrm{BV}(\Omega)$.
 Note that if $f$ is a transversally locally constant function then it is in $\mathrm{BV}(\Omega)$.
 Let $\bar{q} = (q_1,q_2,\dots)\in \mathbb{N}^{\mathbb{N}}$, where $q_k>1$ for all $k$.
 For any such $\bar{q}$ we will denote $q_{(n)} = q_1\cdots q_{n}$. \begin{definition} A \textbf{$d$-dimensional solenoid} is the tiling space $\Omega_{\bar{q}}$ associated to a family of substitutions $\mathcal{F}$ on a single prototile $t_1 = \left[-\frac{1}{2},\frac{1}{2}\right]^d$.
 The Bratteli diagram $\mathcal{B}_{\bar{q}}$ for such tiling spaces have a single vertex at every level and $|\mathcal{E}_k| = q_k^d$ for all $k\in\mathbb{Z}$, and it is also required here that $\theta_{e} = q^{-d}_k$ for any $e\in\mathcal{E}_k$.
 In this case the family $\mathcal{F}$ is allowed to be infinite. \end{definition} \begin{remark} The definition for a solenoid above is slightly more general than the usual definition of a solenoid as an inverse limit of $\mathbb{T}^d$ under maps of the form $q_n\cdot \mbox{Id}$. \end{remark}

-The goal of this section is to prove a type of bound known as a \textbf{Denjoy-Koksma inequality} for solenoids.
-There is a good introduction to the Denjoy-Koksma inequality by C. Matheus \cite{matheus:DK}. \begin{thm} Let $\Omega_{\bar{q}}$ be a $d$-dimensional solenoid.
+The goal of this section is to prove a type of bound known as a \textbf{Denjoy-Koksma inequality} (\cite[\S VI.3]{herman:cercle}) for solenoids. \begin{theorem}[Denjoy-Koksma inequality for solenoids] Let $\Omega_{\bar{q}}$ be a $d$-dimensional solenoid.
 Then for any $f\in \mathrm{BV}(\Omega_{\bar{q}})$ and $p\in \Omega_{\bar{q}}$,